picimako/just-kitting/docs/call_matcher.md

 ![](https://img.shields.io/badge/intention-orange) ![](https://img.shields.io/badge/since-0.1.0-blue) [![](https://img.shields.io/badge/implementation-CallMatchersConversionToAnyOfIntention-blue)](../src/main/java/com/picimako/justkitting/intention/callmatcher/GenerateCallMatcherFromSignatureIntention.java)

-This intention generates a `com.siyeh.ig.callMatcher.CallMatcher` initializer call based on the Java class method it is invoked on.
+This intention generates a `com.siyeh.ig.callMatcher.CallMatcher` initializer call based on the Java class method, or the Java method call, it is invoked on.
-(More specifically, the intention is available on the method's identifier.)
+(More specifically, the intention is available on the method's or method call's identifier.)

 The generated code is copied to the clipboard, so after pasting it, `CallMatcher` has to be imported manually.

 Kotlin or other JVM language methods are not supported yet.

+If the called method cannot be resolved, thus the `CallMatcher` cannot be generated, an error hint is shown to inform you.

 ### Generation logic